nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `unassign INDEX [pn/PIECE_NAME]...`

 * Unassigns piano pieces from the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3, …​
 * All piano pieces provided must be already assigned to the student
-* If no piano pieces are provided, all piano pieces will be unassigned from the student
+* If no piano pieces are provided, all piano pieces will be unassigned from the student.

 Examples:
 *  `unassign 1 pn/Etude pn/Moonlight Sonata` Removes `Etude` and `Moonlight Sonata` from the 1st student's piano pieces.